xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/iv_missing_data/index.md

 ---
-title: "IV Model with Missing Values on the Instrumental Variable"
+title: "Linear IV Model with Incomplete Data on the Instrumental Variable"
 # authors:
 # - joint with Jose Luis Montiel Olea
 # tags: